 Becoming a Father Makes You Worry a Lot

 Even if you were the most laid-back person before becoming a dad, you would develop a sense of anxiety and dread that you never knew possible.

 It goes hand in hand with being more protective and noticing more – not only will you see new dangers, but you will react to them differently.

 A typical cold will likely cause you to quarantine your baby when the old you would have gone to work.

-You’ll be so worried about germs that hand sanitizer and hand washing will become new hobbies for you.
+You’ll be so worried about germs that hand sanitizer and hand washing will become new hobbies.
 You’ll also begin to be concerned about money in new ways and begin to plan for the future.

 Not all anxiety is bad.
 Just make sure it doesn’t take over your life.